saru-tora/anansi/tutorial.markdown

 Creating a basic site
 ---------------------

 Let's create a simple forum.
-The full  In a terminal, go to the directory where you want to create the project, and run:
+In a terminal, go to the directory where you want to create the project, and run:

 ```shell
 $ ananc new mini-forum